alexander474/microservice-exam/README.md

 Example of json merge patch can be seen at [./user/src/main/kotlin/no/breale17/user/api/UserApi.kt](./user/src/main/kotlin/no/breale17/user/api/UserApi.kt)

 #### Known issues
-There was some issues regarding the frontend where friend requests that are answered will not be added to friends and that the wont automatically update information after events.
-The last thing could often be solved with a window reload and the friend issue does not happened in tests and since we are focusing on the backend i had to let it pass because of the time left on the exam.
+One issue is that after some events the frontend wont rerender so the information wont update, if this happens just reload the page. since we are focusing on the backend i had to let this problem pass because of the time left on the exam.

 Also the application runner in authentication module wont run every time.
 Tried to solve it before i had to move on.

 #### Graphql
-Started on implementing it, but didn't have time to complete and therefore had to remove it from the project to make the code compile.
+Started implementing it, but didn't have time to complete and therefore had to remove it from the project to make the code compile.

 ## Tasks
-I have put a x on every task that i have done.
+I have put a checked mark (x if you read it as text) on every task that i have done.

 #### E
 - [x] Write a new REST API using SpringBoot and Kotlin.